hsuanchih/Scribbles/iOS-OSX/Combine-Subscribers-Assign-Sink.md

         // 1.
 Create a Subscribers.Sink subscriber using its default initializer
         // 2.
 Subscribe to the puslisher passing in the subscriber object
         // 3.
-Return the subscriber object wrapped as AnyCancellable let subscriber = Subscribers.Sink<Output, Failure>(
+Return the subscriber object wrapped in a AnyCancellable type let subscriber = Subscribers.Sink<Output, Failure>(
             receiveCompletion: receiveCompletion,
             receiveValue: receiveValue